trcummings/ImageFaceoff/README.md

 ### What is This?

 Hello, I am Thomsen Cummings, and this is a fun little Hot or Not type app that uses Pixabay to pull random images and have the user decide between which two they like best.
-It uses an ELO type ranking system to determine the most favorited image.
+It uses an ELO ranking system to determine the winning image per session, just like in chess!
+Also includes Light Mode, Dark Mode, and Clown Mode themes using the React Context API with useContext hooks.
+NOTE: Dev is not responsible for content of images upon search.

 **Tech stack:**